saderi/bifrost/Readme.md

 This is a simple API to pypass API calls to some services, for now it only has a endpoint to send messages to a telegram chat. but it can be easily extended to other services.

-**Note:** Its not stored any chat or other information, it just forwards the message to the service. but in the future i'll try to find a way to prevent any kind of MITM attack.
+**Note:** It doesn't store any information; it just forwards the message to the service.
+However, in the future, I may try to find a way to prevent any kind of MITM attack.

 ## Setup